bonfire-networks/bonfire-app/docs/DEPLOY.md

 ### Option A - Install using Co-op Cloud (recommended)
 [https://coopcloud.tech](https://coopcloud.tech) is an alternative to corporate clouds built by tech co-ops, and provides very useful tools for setting up and managing many self-hosted free software tools using ready-to-use "recipes".

-If you're interested in hosting Bonfire alongside other open and/or federated projects, we recommend installing [Abra](https://docs.coopcloud.tech/abra/), [setting up a co-op cloud server](https://docs.coopcloud.tech/operators/) and using the [Bonfire recipe](https://recipes.coopcloud.tech/bonfire) to set up an instance.
+If you're interested in hosting Bonfire alongside other open and/or federated projects, we recommend installing [Abra](https://docs.coopcloud.tech/abra/), [setting up a co-op cloud server](https://docs.coopcloud.tech/operators/) and using the [Bonfire recipe](https://recipes.coopcloud.tech/bonfire) (which provides it's own instructions, so read that and you can mostly ignore this document) to set up an instance.

 ### Option B - Install using Docker containers (easy mode)